The importance of change management in technological transformations

 To close this ‘Expert Mode’, I want to return to my personal obsession: Leadership.

-The modern manager must be a Facilitating Leader.
-They must go down to the Gemba, the place where things happen, not to control, but to ask: ‘What is preventing me from doing my job well today?’ and ‘How can I solve it?’.
+The modern manager must be a facilitating leader and go down to the Gemba, the place where things happen, not to control, but to ask: ‘What is preventing me from doing my job well today?’ and ‘How can I solve it?’.

 Operational excellence is a habit, not a project.
 And that habit is cultivated through self-criticism, training, and a clear vision.
-At Miebach, we don’t just deliver plans and code; we deliver confidence and support you in managing change.
-Because we know that the most difficult engineering is team engineering.
+At Miebach, we don’t just deliver plans and code; we deliver confidence and support change management, because we know that the most difficult engineering is team engineering.

-My invitation to you at this Logistics & Automation fair is to activate your EXPERT MODE.
-Look at the machines, yes.
-Be amazed by the software.
-But above all, seek out strategic partners who understand your business from start to finish.
+My invitation for this edition of the Logistics & Automation fair is for you to activate your EXPERT MODE and, in addition to exploring the latest technological innovations, also look for potential strategic partners who are capable of understanding your business from start to finish.

 Subscribe our newsletter